horenbergerb/horenbergerb.github.io/_posts/2020-11-18-ellipticcurvessequel.md

 In the wake of Newton's calculus and mechanics, many physical investigations led to differential equations and integrals.
 Only a small subset of these had been discovered to have [algebraic solutions][1].
 Others, such as the integral
 <div>
-$$\int_0^x \frac{1}{\sqrt{t}}dt$$
+$$\int_0^x \frac{1}{t}dt$$
 </div>
 could not be solved.
-This function was named the natural logarithm, $\ln x$.
+This integral was deemed its own function, and it was named the natural logarithm, $\ln x$.
 One of the first major breakthroughs came after the discovery of partial fraction expansion by Bernoulli.
 Bernoulli realized that all integrals of [rational functions][2] had algebraic solutions, so long as you were allowed to use $\ln$.
 Solving integrals became more difficult (and more interesting) when the integrand contained square roots.
 For example, the integral
 <div>
 $$\int_0^x \frac{1}{\sqrt{1-t^2}}dt$$
 </div>